pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 Sorted forward index has the advantages of both good compression and data locality.
 Sorted forward index can also be used as inverted index.

-Sorted index can be configured for a table by setting it in the table config as
+A sorted index can be configured for a table by setting it in the table config:

 ```javascript
 {